mcgarrah/quicksight_demo/README.md

 ## Summary

-A goal of this repository is to automate as much as possible from the above posts the manual steps in Terraform and convert the CloudFormation to Terraform where possible.
+A goal of this repository is to automate as much as possible, from the below posts, the manual steps in Terraform and convert the CloudFormation to Terraform where possible.
 Also, updating the Python Lambda layers and code to more current versions of libraries and runtimes is in scope as well.

 This Quicksight Demo is based on the following AWS Business Intelligence Blog posts: